rajeevgUCI/HalideToWasm/README.md

 ## Build the demo ##
 Set the variables listed at the top of setup.sh to point to the dependencies (which were described above).

+Activate emscripten tools (so that emcc is available).

 Then, run:
 ```bash